tenserebel/tenserebel/README.md

 📫 How to reach me: premjha3010@gmail.com

-⚡ Fun fact: I can Solve 4 types of Rubik's cube.
+⚡ Fun fact: I can solve 4 types of Rubik's cube.